rogerbusquets97/Graphics-Engine/README.md

 * Multiple lighting.

-To add lights: Create a game object, select it and a Component Light to it.
+To add lights: Create a game object, select it and add a  Component Light to it.
 There are several settings in the UI you can play with.

 NOTE: Lights are needed to see the meshes in the scene.
 For example, create a Directional Map with Rotation (-90, 0, 0).